atoy40/kapton/README.md

   }
 `;

-export { graphql, USERS_LIST, ADD_USER };
+export { graphql, createKaptonMixin, USERS_LIST, ADD_USER };
 ```

 In this example Webpack configuration will use a library "var" output with the
-library set to "Apollo", so the graphql exported variable will be accessible
+library set to "App", so exported variables will be accessible through the
-through "Apollo.graphql".
+global "App" object (for example App.graphql or App['graphql']).

 ### Usage in components